PrakashR15/PrakashR15/README.md

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [http://https//prakashr15.wordpress.com/](http://http://https//prakashr15.wordpress.com/)
 * ✉️  You can contact me at [wrkprakash@gmail.com](mailto:wrkprakash@gmail.com)
-* 🧠  I'm learning Blockchain and NFT's
+* 🧠  I'm learning Blockchain, ML and Frontend
 * 🤝  I'm open to collaborating on Frontend Projects

 ### Skills